avmgithub/joid4power/README.md

 ./02-maasdeploy.sh  virtinstall 2>&1 |tee my.log

 You may get some errors on your first run because some files for the maas-deployer package may not have been patched yet.
+See patch1.txt, patch2.txt and patch3.txt

-See patch1.txt and patch2.txt.
-The have to be applied to the following files:
+They have to be applied to the following files:

 /usr/lib/python2.7/dist-packages/maas_deployer/vmaas/vm.py
 /usr/lib/python2.7/dist-packages/maas_deployer/vmaas/engine.py
 /usr/lib/python2.7/dist-packages/maas_deployer/vmaas/templates/cloud-init.cfg

 cp patch1.txt /usr/lib/python2.7/dist-packages/maas_deployer/vmaas